 Tobu World Square is a theme park in Japan housing over a hundred 1:25 scale models of famous buildings, complete with 140,000 1:25 miniature people.
 It took as many as five years to complete the miniature park.
 Monuments include the Statue of Liberty, the Pyramids of Giza, Buckingham Palace and St. Peter’s Basilica.
 On 24 April of this year a scale model of the Tokyo Sky Tree was unveiled at the park.
 At a 1:25 scale it is still over 26 meters (85 ft) tall.

-The smallest city in the Netherlands, Madurodam is a 1:25 scale model of a Dutch city.
+The smallest city in the Netherlands, Madurodam is a 1:25 scale model of a Dutch city in the Hague.
 It features traditional Dutch buildings and famous landmarks from around the country.
 Buildings, markets, canals, windmills, Schiphol Airport, the Port of Rotterdam, Dam Square, the Delta works are all perfectly replicated to the smallest detail.
 Instead of being a static miniature city, Madurodam is actually full of life.
 The windmills turn, airplanes land at the airport, trains run through the park and the boats are floating.

 The Museum of Roman Civilization (Museo della Civilta Romana) is situated at EUR, a modern city that was the brainchild of Fascist dictator Benito Mussolini.
 It’s one of Rome’s most interesting museums, however many visitors miss it due to its remote location.
 The museum houses a famous scale model of ancient Rome designed by Italo Gismondi.
 The 20 by 20 meter (66 x 66 ft) large model shows the buildings of Rome in the early 4th century during the reign of the emperor Constantine I. The miniature city is 1:250 in scale and took 36 years to complete.
 It can be viewed from a elevated platform.
 The model can be seen in a few shots of the Movie “Gladiator”.